 The English language is comprised of over 1 million words, but the majority of what we say and write can be narrowed down to 500.
 This rule of high frequency words and phrases tends to stay true across all languages, so it only makes sense to start studying these.
 Here’s an example: If you’re learning English, you could try to learn nudiustertian, a word most native English speakers don’t realize means “the day before yesterday,” but it only works in that specific context, whereas “the day before yesterday” contains four very common words used in millions of other applications.

 Life Hack #3: Acting Out Movies

 Beginner Version: Foreign movies are one of the best ways to passively pick up a language.
 The problem with that base concept is it’s one built by the lazy individual inside all of us that wants to achieve without effort.
 Unfortunately, learning a language, even slowly, takes effort.
 Nobody ever becomes fluent passively.
-Movies with subtitles are an improvement, but watching them for eight consecutive hours with the expectation that you’re on the path to becoming fluent is like trying to become a doctor by watching trauma shows.
+Foreign movies that take advantage of video translation services, such as subtitles, are an improvement but watching them for eight consecutive hours with the expectation that you’re on the path to becoming fluent is like trying to become a doctor by watching trauma shows.
 You might pick up a few important, relevant words, but you’re no expert.